Italy flag

 Job Applications and Language Requirements

-Italian language is preferred for most roles. ~35% of positions suitable for English speakers, mainly in tourism, tech startups and multinational companies in Milan/Rome.
+Italian language is preferred for most roles.
+Around 35% of roles are realistically viable with English only, mainly in tourism, tech startups and multinational companies in Milan and Rome.
 North vs South economic divide affects opportunities significantly.

 Pro Tip for Job Hunting